haskellfoundation/tech-proposals/proposals/000-error-messages.md

 ## Introduction

-This proposal seeks technical coordination from the Haskell Foundation for improving the interop story around Haskell tooling error messages.
+This proposal seeks technical coordination from the Haskell Foundation for improving the interop story between GHC and HLS.
+Once that is done well, we might imagine taking our gained knowledge to improve other interop around error messages.
 While much of the work may be doable by volunteers, the HF would play a role in harnessing and corralling the volunteers, as well as coordinating common APIs between tools that are both easy to implement and easy to use.